NOTICE OF PRIVACY PRACTICES

 CHANGES TO THIS NOTICE.

 Ø We reserve the right to change this notice.
-We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
-We will post a copy of the current notice in the hospital.
+We reserve the right to make the revised or changed notice effective for PHI we already have about you as well as any PHI we receive in the future.
+We will post a copy of the current notice in the hospital or nursing home.
 The notice will contain on the first page, in the top right-hand corner, the effective date.
-In addition, each time you register at or are admitted to the hospital for treatment or health care services as an inpatient or outpatient, we will offer you a copy of the current notice in effect.
+In addition, each time you register at or are admitted to the hospital or nursing home for treatment or health care services as an inpatient or outpatient, we will offer you a copy of the current notice in effect.

-If you believe your privacy rights have been violated, you may file a complaint with the hospital or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the hospital, contact:
+If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
+To file a complaint with us, contact:

 Privacy Officer, Medical Records Department